JamesKotov/portfolio/README.md

 # Portfolio

 Hello!
 This is my portfolio file.
-Below I will list some projects and demos, that I was made ever.
+Below I will list some projects sources and demos, that I was made ever.

 Most of my code is covered by NDAs, so, I will publish a link to a public sites, and give the sources where it possible.